-Dr. Alexander Copelan joins Consulting Radiologists, Ltd. specializing in Neurointerventional Radiology.
-Dr. Copelan is originally from Columbus, OH and began his education at Johns Hopkins University.
-He earned his medical degree from Loyola Stritch School of Medicine in Maywood, IL followed by a residency in Diagnostic Radiology at William Beaumont in Royal Oak, MI where he also served as chief resident.
-He then crossed the country completing his fellowship first in Neuroradiology at the Hospital of the University of Pennsylvania in Philadelphia, PA and then Neurointerventional Radiology at the UCSF Medical Center in San Francisco, CA.
+Dr. Alexander Copelan specializes in Neurointerventional Radiology.
+Originally from Columbus, OH, he began his education at Johns Hopkins University and earned his medical degree from Loyola Stritch School of Medicine in Maywood, IL.
+During his residency in Diagnostic Radiology at William Beaumont in Royal Oak, MI, Dr. Copelan also served as Chief Resident.
+He is fellowship-trained in Neuroradiology at the Hospital of the University of Pennsylvania in Philadelphia, PA, and Neurointerventional Radiology at the UCSF Medical Center in San Francisco, CA.

 Dr. Copelan said he became a provider because “I have always had empathy for those in need and have wanted to help people from as far back as I can remember.
 My parents are physicians, as were both my grandfathers, and I saw the gratification they experienced in their careers and wanted to be a part of this special community.”
 When asked what he enjoys most about being a radiologist, Dr. Copelan tells us that he appreciates the opportunity to treat patients with potentially life-threatening cerebrovascular diseases through a minimally invasive approach.

-The challenges of Neurointerventional Radiology can be rewarding, according to Dr. Copelan one aspect of this is, “the time-sensitivity of treating patients with stroke due to large vessel occlusion as every second truly counts.
-You have the opportunity to treat patients who come into the hospital paralyzed on one side of their body and unable to speak and those same patients may walk out of the hospital speaking normally a couple of days later.”
-Dr. Copelan also learns from his patients, for example, he finds that “Taking an extra couple of minutes to explain the disease or the procedure, oftentimes drawing a quick sketch, means a great deal to them.”
+The challenges of Neurointerventional Radiology can be rewarding.
+According to Dr. Copelan, one aspect of this is “the time-sensitivity of treating patients with stroke due to large vessel occlusion as every second truly counts.
+You have the opportunity to treat patients who come into the hospital paralyzed on one side of their body and unable to speak, and those same patients may walk out of the hospital speaking normally a couple of days later.”
+Dr. Copelan also learns from his patients.
+For example, he finds that “Taking an extra couple of minutes to explain the disease or the procedure, often drawing a quick sketch, means a great deal to them.”

 Outside of work, you’ll find Dr. Copelan spending time with his wife and two young daughters and that he is most proud of the man and father he’s become since the birth of his eldest daughter in 2016.
-He also enjoys exercising, traveling, and is an avid fan of college and NFL football so it’s perhaps not surprising that his second choice of career would have been sports journalism.
+He also enjoys exercising, traveling, and is an avid fan of college and NFL football, so it’s perhaps not surprising that his second career choice would have been sports journalism.

-To treat all patients the same way in which I would want my family members treated and to minimize risk in complex cerebrovascular procedures.
+To treat all patients the same way I would want my family members treated and to minimize risk in complex cerebrovascular procedures.

 Endovascular treatment of cerebral aneurysms